Phone-GWP-group

 Important notice on using these packaging symbols

-The following symbols and logos provided for free download on this page as either vector (EPS) or bitmap (JPEG) format, for you to as appropriate.
+The following symbols and logos are provided for free download on this page in both vector (EPS) and bitmap (JPEG) formats, for you to use as needed.

-Please note however that a number of the downloadable files are for use when you have the appropriate permission from the copyright holder, or governing body.
-It is your responsibility to ensure you can legally use these logos, and that you adhere to the correct usage guidelines.
+Please note, however, that a number of the downloadable files are intended for use only with the appropriate permission from the copyright holder or governing body.
+It is your responsibility to ensure that you can legally use these logos and adhere to the correct usage guidelines.

-It is also your responsibility to ensure that any symbols used are done so in the correct manner.
+It is also your responsibility to ensure that any symbols used are used correctly.

 Transit packaging symbols